20 years of May is Bike Month!

 There’s many reasons folks ride bikes, even in the rain: they live in Seattle or Portland, affordability/lack of a vehicle; fitness/mental wellness; climate goals; and convenience (avoiding stressful traffic and parking nightmares).

 Maybe you’re curious about riding in the rain but are afraid to take the leap.
-I’ll walk you through some tips and tricks that make biking in the rain more approachable.
+Here are some tips and tricks that make biking in the rain more approachable.

 If there’s a severe weather advisory, wait it out.
 Just like driving, avoid dangerous road and weather conditions like the plague.
 If you don’t have a car but need to get somewhere, explore our affordable public transit options or, on the pricier side, a ride share service like Uber or Lyft.
 Public busses have bike racks or dedicated spots on light rail cars so you can bring your bike with you if you suddenly need to bail on a ride.
 Riding in severe weather isn’t worth dying for.

-Now that I’ve sufficiently scared you, let’s awkwardly pivot to the hacks that make riding in the rain do-able!
+Now let’s pivot to the hacks that make riding in the rain do-able!

 Handy tip: temporarily tie a plastic bag over your seat if you have to leave it parked out in the rain, so it keeps dry until your next trip.

-If you’re friends with an avid cyclist, they’ll insist that adding fenders or mud guards to your bike will keep your shoes/legs/bike drier and cleaner from grit or mud in the rain as well as anyone riding closely behind you.
-They range in price from affordable to too pricey.
-The rest of us embrace that things will be a hot mess so we dress and clean-off accordingly.
+Adding fenders or mud guards to your bike will keep your shoes/legs/bike drier and cleaner from grit or mud in the rain as well as anyone riding closely behind you.
+They range in price from affordable to pricey.

-Slick surfaces + bikes = tricky.
-You’ll want to avoid or go cautiously over slick surfaces that can drop your bike to the ground: anything metal (think manhole covers, train tracks); painted striping (like the bike lane edges); and oily patches on the road surface.
+You’ll want to avoid or go cautiously over slick surfaces that can drop your bike to the ground: anything metal (manhole covers, train tracks); painted striping (like the bike lane edges); and oily patches on the road surface.

 Puddles are NOT your friend!
-Resist the urge to blast through puddles; pot holes could be lurking inside them and send you flying over your handle bars and straight into the backseat of an ambulance.
+Resist the urge to blast through puddles; pot holes could be lurking inside them and send you flying over your handle bars.
 Your best bet is to take it slow.
-Go around puddles if/when it’s safe to pass.
+Go around puddles when it’s safe to pass.

-Pretend it’s Christmas and you and your bike are the tree!
 It’s not just grey and dim in rainy weather, but the slightest amount of rain triggers momentary insanity in California drivers.
 At minimum, you should have flashing red lights on the back and white handlebar lights on the front so drivers pay attention to you, but go the extra mile for visibility if you can.
-Wheel lights are a plus because they allow you to be seen from a side-view, and flashy add-ons like inexpensive reflective or light-up bands for arms/ankles, bright clothing, LED light strips, etc. will make you more visible on the road.
+Wheel lights are a plus because they allow you to be seen from a side-view, and flashy add-ons like inexpensive reflective or light-up bands for arms and ankles, bright clothing, LED light strips, etc. will make you more visible on the road.

 Your bike has lots of metal parts; moisture isn’t good for it, but don’t let that stop you from riding in the rain.